-In order to begin their Al journey, New Zealand organisations may consider the use of maturity models and/or excellence models to frame the raw resources needed and ongoing progress in a systematic and measurable way.
+In order to begin their AI journey, New Zealand organisations may consider the use of maturity models and/or excellence models to frame the raw resources needed and ongoing progress in a systematic and measurable way.

-For example, Gartner's simple Al Maturity Model illustrates five levels:
+For example, Gartner's simple AI Maturity Model illustrates five levels:

-- Level 1 Awareness (early interest in Al) - Level 2 Active (experimenting with AI) - Level 3 Operational (Al is in production and delivering value) - Level 4 Systemic (Al is used pervasively for digital processes and disruptive new business models) - Level 5 Transformation (AI becoming part of an organisation's DNA)455 organisations are in the transformation phase.
-456 According to Gartner, enterprises cited finding use cases, defining strategy, security and privacy, risks and integration complexity as roadblocks to Al. Furthermore, a majority of organisations mentioned finding where to start was a concern and had not met overly optimistic timing goals.
-457
+- Level 1 Awareness (early interest in Al) - Level 2 Active (experimenting with Al) - Level 3 Operational (Al is in production and delivering value) - Level 4 Systemic (AI is used pervasively for digital processes and disruptive new business models) - Level 5 Transformation (AI becoming part of an organisation's DNA)

-Despite the current hype, many organisations are still determining how to make Al work for them and are currently in the earliest awareness phase of the maturity model.
-Only a handful of
+Despite the current hype, many organisations are still determining how to make AI work for them and are currently in the earliest awareness phase of the maturity model.
+Only a handful of organisations are in the transformation phase.
+According to Gartner, enterprises cited finding use cases, defining strategy, security and privacy, risks and integration complexity as roadblocks to Al. Furthermore, a majority of organisations mentioned finding where to start was a concern and had not met overly optimistic timing goals.

 There are other useful AI maturity models which describe a similar readiness journey for organisation cultures.
 Also many companies provide AI maturity assessments - for example the Microsoft AI Readiness Survey for organisations.
-458

 The detailed maturity model shown on the next page is from The Al Maturity Playbook, by Susan Etlinger for Altimeter.
-It illustrates how an organisation's Al maturity spans multiple dimensions: Strategy, Data Science, Product and Service Development, Organisation Culture, and Ethics and Governance.^{458a}
+It illustrates how an organisation's Al maturity spans multiple dimensions: Strategy, Data Science, Product and Service Development, Organisation Culture, and Ethics and Governance.458a

-TABLE 7: Four Stages of Al Maturity Phase 1: EXPLORING Phase 2: EXPERIMENTING Phase 3: FORMALISING Phase 4: INTEGRATING STRATEGY Objectives are undefined and no resource or budget has yet been allocated.
+TABLE 7: Four Stages of Al Maturity

+Phase 1: EXPLORING Phase 2: EXPERIMENTING Phase 3: FORMALISING Phase 4: INTEGRATING STRATEGY Objectives are undefined and no resource or budget has yet been allocated.
 Discrete proofs of concept focus on cost reduction, productivity improvement, and/ or Robotic Process Automation (RPA).
 An expected part of strategic planning, focused on customer experience.
 Integral to agile business and a critical component of digital transformation and competitive advantage.
 DATA SCIENCE Data is sliced, not in accessible useful form; analytics are largely descriptive and retrospective.
 Organisation has committed to data strategy and is moving form descriptive into predictive analytics.
 Data strategy is becoming a core competency but Al is not year scaled across the organisation.
 Organisation benefits from a compounding data advantage PRODUCT & SERVICE DEVELOPMENT Business cases present, but no development is underway as yet.
 Organisation has begun to us APIs and internal or external resources to preform proofs of concept and pilots.
 Al is becoming a critical part of product and service development.
 Al is a core development competency across the organisation.
 ORGANISATION & CULTURE Seen as promising but unproven.
 Not yet seen as a priority at the C-level.
 Organisation may have a Chief Data Office, but data science and Al projects are discrete rather than critical elements of an ensuring product, service, or business Clear understanding of an optimised relationship with data science and Al resources, whether they are external services and platforms, a larger ecosystem, or a combination.
 Organisation has a learning organisation mindset: design thinking and experimentation are valued in the culture.
 ETHICS & GOVERNANCE Emerging understanding of Al governance issues but no principles or processes present.
 Organisation has identified and communicated ethical principles of AI and is implementing policies and processes to support them.
 Al ethics and governance processes are formalized throughout the business.
 Al ethics/ governance is embedded in corporate practice and customer experience and is part of performance evaluations and incentive programs.